Quynah/ape-lang/packages/ape-langchain/README.md

 **ape-langchain** provides seamless integration between APE's deterministic functions and LangChain's agent framework.
 Convert APE tasks into LangChain tools with automatic validation and type safety.

+## Architecture: Decision Authority

+**AI components provide suggestions and structured input only.**
+All parsing, validation, and execution decisions are made exclusively by the APE runtime.
+Invalid or hallucinated AI output is treated as untrusted input and rejected deterministically.

+LangChain agents generate tool calls.
+APE validates and executes.
+Agents never bypass validation or directly execute logic.

 ## Why ape-langchain?

 LangChain agents are powerful but need reliable tools: